Popular Science ( April 1971 )

 ionizes or charges the air particles floating by.
 These charged

-particles transfer their charge to the closest part of the plastic
+particles transfer their charge to the closest part of the

-walking across a wool rug on a dry winter's day.
+by walking across a wool rug on a dry winter's day.

-Once a spot on the rotor assumes a charge, it is repelled from the
+Once a spot on the rotor assumes a charge, it is repelled from

-electrode, another corona discharge reverses the polarity and
+opposite electrode, another corona discharge reverses the

-starts the whole thing over again.
+polarity and starts the whole thing over again.

 The Concept is Simple